 There might not be many rides suitable for small kids at the Summit – but Whiskers Harbour is all about the little ones, and is where we head to for running off the last of our energy before going home.
 There’s a great playground here plus a bouncy castle, a carousel, a ferris wheel and a musical train – all suitable for even the littlest of littlies.
 Two-year-olds and above can also ride the Clown-Around roundabout, and 91cm or higher thrill seekers can get an adrenaline rush on the Frog Hopper.
 So now there’s just enough time for an ice cream before you head home.
 Enjoy!

 How to Get to Ocean Park Hong Kong

 The best way to get to Ocean Park is by MTR to Ocean Park station.
 Ocean Park MTR is just one stop (4 minutes travel time) from Admiralty station.
 Take Exit B to connect directly to Ocean Park.
 A taxi from Central will take around 15-20 minutes, depending on traffic.

 Get money off the Ocean Park entrance fee by buying your discounted Ocean Park ticket online at Klook Travel here.

 Can’t choose between Ocean Park and Hong Kong Disneyland?
 Read all our best Hong Kong Disneyland Tips here.

 Pin it for Later!

-Note: This article contains affiliate links.
-If you make a purchase or booking using one of our affiliate links, we will receive a small commission – at absolutely no extra cost to you.
+This post contains affiliate links.
+If you make a booking or purchase using one of these links, we may receive a small commission – at absolutely no extra cost to you.
+Thanks for your support!